 - Credit card life insurance plans

-- Travel insurance (if the deceased passed away while travelling)
+- Travel insurance (if the deceased passed away while traveling)

 - Automobile insurance (if the deceased passed away while driving)